 How Do You Make a Wigan Kebab?

 Again, this really isn’t very difficult to try and work out.
-But there’s a helpful young lady above with the right instructions.
+But there’s a helpful geezer above with the right instructions.

 Basically, you need a pie.
 And you need a barm.
 Some butter and some sauce are also handy.

 Then you, sort of, cobble it all together and consume the thing.
 It’s that simple.
 Pukka!

 On a final note, in December 2016 a pie was tethered to a high-altitude weather balloon and sent into orbit.

 It even had a dinky little tin foil tray to go with it and rose to 38 miles above the Earth, staying up there for some two hours.

 This stunt was to promote the annual World Pie Eating Championships in Wigan.
 It’s run since 1992.

 Locals take this event very seriously (enough so to send the first pie into space), with Lancashire born weight trainer Anthony Danson holding an impressive record.

 In 2005, he ate some seven pies in just three minutes.
 Belting!